 Something else Rocket does that’s a little different; the PID controls on all their machines are set using the actual temperature in the boiler.
 With most manufactures you set the desired brew temp and there’s an offset which converts the boiler temperature to the temperature at the group.
 With rocket machines, you use a chart in the manual to get the in-boiler temperature which produces your desired brew temperature.

-Along with that PID upgrade come other features, like an eco mode for programmable automatic standby time which turns off the boilers, and maintenance counters so you know when to backflush your machine.
 Beyond those upgrades, the Synchronika still has all the features we love.
 It’s by far the easiest machine to open up.
 Remove six totally accessible screws from the top of the machine and, in less than a minute, you can have the side and back panels off the machine for total access.
-The PID display becomes a shot timer when pulling shots, the sprung lever valves are easy to operate, and the Synchronika is one of the few machines that does a true line pressure preinfusion when plumbed to a waterline.
+The PID display becomes a shot timer when pulling shots, the sprung lever valves are easy to operate, and the Synchronika, like the Pro 700 is one of the few machines that does a true line pressure preinfusion when plumbed to a waterline.

 We love the added touches as well, like the angled and balanced portafilters with accents to match the E61 lever and drain, dual gauges mounted high for visibility, and the silver finish of the PID display which blends well into the face of the machine.

-So, those are our picks for the best in semi-automatic home espresso.
-Again whether you agree or disagree with our picks, we’d love to hear your opinions or questions in the comments.
+So, those are our picks for the best semi-automatic home espresso.
+Again whether you agree or disagree with our picks, we’d love to hear your opinions.

 I’m Marc from Whole Latte Love.
 Thanks for reading, and I hope you’ll come back soon for more of the best on everything coffee.